• Use Cases

 Common use cases

-How Meshes teams usually put ActiveCampaign to work
+Where Meshes teams put ActiveCampaign to work

-These are the workflows where this destination tends to matter first.
-The point is to keep the product event, the destination action, and the operational retry path in one place.
+Workflows where this destination tends to matter first — the product event, the destination action, and the operational retry path living inside the same workspace.

-Trigger onboarding sequences from page completion
+Onboarding sequences triggered by page completion

 Use page.completed to add or remove the tags and lists that ActiveCampaign automation depends on during onboarding.